Skip to main content

 🧤

-All clinical staff follow strict PPE protocols for every patient contact — no shortcuts, no exceptions.
+All clinical staff follow strict PPE rules for every patient contact.
+No shortcuts.
+No exceptions.

-• Gloves changed immediately if torn or contaminated
+Gloves changed right away if torn or dirty

 🗑️

-Any item that contacts a patient and cannot be sterilized is single-use only and discarded immediately after each appointment.
+Any item that touches a patient and cannot be sterilized is single-use only.
+And thrown out right after each visit.

 💧

-Dental unit waterlines require active maintenance to prevent biofilm accumulation — flushed daily and between patients.
+Dental unit waterlines need active care to stop biofilm.
+Flushed daily and between patients.

-• Waterlines flushed at start of each day
+Waterlines flushed at the start of each day

-• Handpieces, syringes flushed 20–30 sec between patients
+Handpieces, syringes flushed 20 to 30 sec between patients

 1